R-Duff/Introduction-to-Quantum-Computing/README.md

 - Syndrome measurement using ancilla qubits
 - Classical correction based on measurement
 - Decoding and final measurement in the X-basis to verify state recovery
-- Repeating this with the more advanced Shor's Code.
+- Repeating this with the more advanced Shor's Code and Surface Code.
+- Introducing Quantum-Classical Algorithms such as QAOA.

 ## Notable aspects of this project